-Interested in learning to code?
-Determining which of the many languages to learn can be challenging, but we’re here to help!
+Interested in learning code?
+Determining which language to learn can be challenging.
+We’re here to help!

-For our potential career changing students: we encourage making a list of companies you ideally would like to work for and research what language they hire for.
+We encourage making a list of companies you ideally would like to work for and research what language they hire for.
 It’s one way of helping you understand the tech landscape.
-It’s important to know that once you learn one language, it’s easier to learn others.
+It’s important to know that once you learn a language, it’s easier to learn others.
 This opens many career opportunities.

-- We have two Back-End Bootcamps, where you will learn either Java or C# .NET
+- We offer two Back-End Bootcamps, where you will learn either Java or C# / .NET

-Below, two of our staff members share their experiences to give you a better sense of what type of projects are involved with both front-end and back-end.
+Below, two experienced Grand Circus instructors and staff share their experiences as developers.
+You’ll gain a better sense of what type of projects are involved with both front-end and back-end.

-“When I was a front-end developer in digital marketing, I did a great deal with HTML and CSS, solving logic puzzles about how best to get the site to look right for different browsers and screen sizes.
+“When I was a front-end developer, I did a great deal with HTML and CSS, solving logic puzzles about how best to get the site to look right for different browsers and screen sizes.
 Front-end tends to be a more finicky about pixels and compatibility with a variety of browsers.
 It requires more compromise and maybe frustration, but it’s also more visual and creative.” -David

 “As a back-end developer in digital marketing, I did a lot with using websites to manage data.
 It involved websites, databases, security, networks, APIs, and server configuration.
 Back-end tends to be more straightforward with more clear right/wrong answers.
 Sometimes you have to think more about large-scale problems like managing parallel servers and databases and optimizing performance.” -David